NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/any.md

-You can combine `any?` with a conditional reporter using the `with` primitive such as the following example that stops the model if any of the turtles in the model are smaller than 1 unit:
+We can combine `any?` with a conditional reporter using the `with` primitive such as the following example that stops the model if any of the turtles in the model are smaller than 1 unit: